VAT and tax considerations when importing and exporting services

 • and utilized outside of the country of the seller.

-It is important to point out at this point that services are not the same as electronic products, and follow different tax rules.
-For clarity, some examples of commonly imported or exported electronic products include: webinars, games, ebooks, educational products not provided by a recognized educational authority, online advertising, music, films, access to membership portals, on-line bookin services, webhosting, applications or “apps” and photographic images.
+It is important to point out at this point that services are not the same as electronic products and follow different tax rules.
+For clarity, some examples of commonly imported or exported electronic products include webinars, games, ebooks, educational products not provided by a recognized educational authority, online advertising, music, films, access to membership portals, online booking services, web hosting, applications or “apps” and photographic images.
 Educational services provided by recognized educational institutions also follow their own tax rules.

 Importing Services